sara-nl/griddocs/source/Pages/Practices/bootstrap.rst

      InputSandbox = {"wrapper.sh","fractals"};
      OutputSandbox = {"stdout","stderr","output"};

-In the JDL we specify the content of the in- and output sandboxes.
+In the :abbr:`JDL (Job Description Language)` file we specify the content of the in- and output sandboxes.
 These sandboxes allow you to transfer small files to or from the Grid.
 The input sandbox contains all the files that you want to send with your job to the worker node, like e.g. the fractals script that you want executed.
-The output sandbox contains all the files that you want to have transferred back to the UI, e.g. the output fractals image.
+The output sandbox contains all the files that you want to have transferred back to the :abbr:`UI (User Interface)`, e.g. the output fractals image.

 * Inspect the contents of the ``wrapper.sh`` script: